MockingbirdME/game_md/core_rules/04 - actions.md

   - **Relevant Secondary Skill Usage:** gain additional successes equal to the character's rank on a successful skill check.
   - **Aiding Others:** none, multiple characters asked to make alertness checks should each make them individually.
   - **Description:** when there's something the character may not notice they should be asked to make this check to see if they become aware of it.
-  - **Difficulty:** determined by the GM (10-30 for most situations), or equal to the stealth check of a sneaking character.
+  - **Difficulty:** 5 with a number of successes needed determined by the GM (1-10 for most situations), or equal to the stealth check of a sneaking character.
   - **Critical Failure:** the character falls to notice anything and if a danger is presented they are off kilter for it, both being surprised and being flatfooted losing.
   - **Failure:** the character fails to notice any signs of whatever they may have noticed.
   - **Near Failure:** the character doesn't notice any danger until it's too late, but is not surprised on the first round of combat; they do not notice any non-danger cause for the check.